AnimeSocNotts/code-of-conduct/README.md

 ## 9. Contact info
 For all inquiries relating to the code of conduct, you should contact the AnimeSoc Committee at [anime@uonsu.com](mailto:anime@uonsu.com).

-## 11. License and attribution
-This Code of Conduct is adapted from the Citizen Code of Conduct

-The Citizen Code of Conduct is distributed by [Stumptown Syndicate](http://stumptownsyndicate.org) under a [Creative Commons Attribution-ShareAlike license](http://creativecommons.org/licenses/by-sa/3.0/).

-Portions of text derived from the [Django Code of Conduct](https://www.djangoproject.com/conduct/) and the [Geek Feminism Anti-Harassment Policy](http://geekfeminism.wikia.com/wiki/Conference_anti-harassment/Policy).

-_Revision 2.3.
-Posted 6 March 2017._

-_Revision 2.2.
-Posted 4 February 2016._

-_Revision 2.1.
-Posted 23 June 2014._

-_Revision 2.0, adopted by the [Stumptown Syndicate](http://stumptownsyndicate.org) board on 10 January 2013.
-Posted 17 March 2013._